JanssenProject/jans/docs/cli/cli-oauthscopes.md

   Schema: Array of /components/schemas/PatchRequest
  ```

 This means we need schema `/components/schemas/PatchRequest`, be careful it states **Array of**, so we will make an array of this schema, in case you need multiple changes with patch method, you can put as many as of this schema into array.
-Get schema:
+To know more about `PatchRequest` schema, please visit this [link](cli-tips.md#patch-request) Get schema:

 ```
 /opt/jans/jans-cli/config-cli.py --schema /components/schemas/PatchRequest > /tmp/patch.json
 ```

-When you examine this JSON, you will see three properties in an object: op, path, and value.
-Meanings of these properties are as follows:
-* __op__ operation to be done, one of `add`, `remove`, `replace`, `move`, `copy`, `test`
-* __path__ Path of property to be changed. use path separator `/` to change a property inside an object.
-For example to change **spontaneousClientId** you can use `attributes/spontaneousClientId`
-* __value__ New value to be assigned for property defined in `path`

 We can edit this json as follows (remember to make it an array):